Dexamethasone (By mouth)

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Dark freckles, skin changes, coldness, weakness, tiredness, weight loss
+- Dark freckles, skin color changes, coldness, weakness, tiredness, weight loss

 - Depression, unusual thoughts, feelings, or behaviors, trouble sleeping